organix/uFork/ufork-wasm/examples/peer_chat/README.md

 each other and introductions will fail.

-To easily host the app for free, run it locally and use a reverse proxy like ngrok (https://ngrok.com/) to expose it to the internet.
+To easily host the app for free, run it locally and use a reverse proxy like [ngrok](https://ngrok.com/) to expose it to the internet.
+Like this:

+    $ ngrok http 3528

 ## Application Design